Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Architectures of Expert Models

 \section{Architectures of Expert Models}

-In our main experiments, we deploy three neural operators as expert models for \texttt{EnvAd-Diff}: FNO, UNO, and WNO.
-Here, taking the Cylinder Flow system as an example, we list the parameter composition and hyperparameter settings of these operators. \paragraph{FNO} We adopt the code from the open-source repository~\cite{kossaifi2024neural} as the implementation for FNO.
+In our main experiments, we deploy three neural operators as expert models for DynaDiff: FNO, UNO, and WNO.
+Here, taking the Cylinder Flow system as an example, we list the parameter composition and hyperparameter settings of these operators. \paragraph{FNO} We adopt the code from the open-source repository~\citep{kossaifi2024neural} as the implementation for FNO.
+For the NS system, the weight composition of FNO is as follows:

-\paragraph{UNO} We adopt the code from the open-source repository~\cite{kossaifi2024neural} as the implementation for UNO.
+\paragraph{UNO} We adopt the code from the open-source repository~\citep{kossaifi2024neural} as the implementation for UNO.
+For the NS system, the weight composition of UNO is as follows:

-\paragraph{WNO} We adopt the code from the open-source repository~\cite{tripura2023wavelet} as the implementation for WNO.
+\paragraph{WNO} We adopt the code from the open-source repository~\citep{tripura2023wavelet} as the implementation for WNO.
+For the NS system, the weight composition of WNO is as follows:

 Since the parameters of normalization layers are determined by the dataset and are not controlled by the environment, we do not enable normalization layers in all operators (they are also disabled by default in the original code).